 Overview of the Web application

-We will build a static todo page (un-formatted) rendered using a jsp.
+We will create an unformatted static todo page rendered using a jsp.

 Files

-Following screenshot shows eclipse project with all the files we would create.
+The screenshot below displays the eclipse project with all of the files we will be creating.

 A brief overview of all files

-- We will add the webjar dependencies for Bootstrap and jQuery to pom.xml.application.properties
+• pom.xml - We will add the webjar dependencies for Bootstrap and jQuery to pom.xml.

 Complete project on Github : https://github.com/in28minutes/spring-boot-examples/tree/master/spring-boot-web-application-bootstrap-jquery